 A temple to offer a peaceful getaway for those looking for a quiet retreat and the beauties of nature.

-The grounds hold some important buildings that has been designated as an important cultural properties, such as a Shoin study room, a Shinden hall, and a main hall.
-The Kaju-ji Temple is also famous for its beautiful garden, Hyouchien which is a strolling style garden with Himuro-no-ike pond centered.
-The pond is home to a variety of water birds, koi carp, and gorgeous flowers such as iris, water lilies, and lotus as well as the surrounding seasonal blooms, including wisteria, hydrangea, and cherry blossoms.
+The temple’s grounds hold some important buildings that has been designated as an important cultural properties.
+It includes a Shoin study room, a Shinden hall, and a main hall.
+The Kaju-ji Temple is also famous for its beautiful garden, Hyouchien.
+It is a strolling style garden with Himuro-no-ike pond centered.
+The pond is home to a variety of water birds, koi carp, and gorgeous flowers such as iris, water lilies, and lotus.
+Visitors also can enjoy the surrounding seasonal blooms, including wisteria, hydrangea, and cherry blossoms.

-Another feature of the garden is Kaju-ji style lantern, one of the most unusual items, an uncommonly shaped stone lantern, located in the garden nearby the Shoin study room.
+Another feature of the garden, Kaju-ji style lantern is one of the most unusual items.
+You can find this uncommonly shaped stone lantern in the garden nearby the Shoin study room.
 This lantern with a large sloping roof is donated by Mito Komon, the lord of Mito Province (part of modern-day Ibaraki), in the 17th century.

 Hours : 9:00 to 16:00